SteveMutungi254/SteveMutungi254/README.md

 - 👋 Hi, I’m @SteveMutungi254
-- 👀 I lead Microsoft Graph PowerShell experience (Microsoft Entra)
+- 👀 I lead Microsoft Entra PowerShell experience (Microsoft Entra)
-- 💞️ I’m looking to collaborate on anything Graph PowerShell and Graph API.
+- 💞️ I’m looking to collaborate on anything Graph PowerShell, Entra PowerShell, and Graph API.

 <!---
 SteveMutungi254/SteveMutungi254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.